 The valuation basis used will depend on the purpose of the valuation.
 Depending on property type and the development stage, a valuation may contain multiple valuation techniques to measure fair value.

 Another method is the discounted cash flow valuation (or residual method).
 This method requires the prediction of future cash flows discounted by the weighted average cost of capital to represent a net present value.
-This model typically uses a lot of assumptions which, depending on what they are, can impact the valuation.
+This model typically uses a lot of assumptions that, depending on what they are, can impact the valuation.

 What do SMSF Auditors Look For?